eltos/PasteIntoFile/README.md

 Where previously you had to open an image/text/office/archive application, paste what you just copied, hit save, select the folder again and type the filename (or open a file, select everything and copy it) — just to realise your GIF became a static JPEG — Paste Into File helps you to do all this in a single step, preserving transparency and animations.
 It can even monitor the clipboard and automatically save or append contents as you copy them (batch processing).

+_Note: On Windows 11, the context menu entries are located in the extended menu ("show more options").
+Use Shift + right click to access it directly._

 ### Features